vignesh0710/Plural_Sight/README.md

 3. webapp.py: The files which creates and runs the API to display the similar user details.
 4. model_1.py: creates the dense feature matrices from user-data in main.
 5. utilities.py: Helper Functions for pre processing the data and loading the database in main.py
+6. plural_sight.db - SQLite DB file for storing the user data
+7. dense_matrix.db - SQLite DB file for storing the dense feature matrices to find similar users.
-6. (4 input CSVs)
+8. (4 input CSVs)
-7. Templates Folder: Which contains the home.html and pagination.html for the RESTful API
+9. Templates Folder: Which contains the home.html and pagination.html for the RESTful API